kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 * update of scheduler caches based on scheduled pod

 Some consumed resources do not have to be specified in the pod (e.g. volume claims).
-These kind of consumed resources must be simulated accordingaly.
+These kind of consumed resources must be simulated accordingly.

 Once the current state is captured, prediction is no longer dependent on the cluster state.
 Thus, the estimation does not have to correspond to the real scheduling since: